AljoschaMeyer/cardboard/README.md

 - Conventions for storing tooltips that could be loaded from other cardboards, similar to Wikipedia link previews.
 - A canonic way for publishing newer versions of a cardboard, to allow for checking whether one reads an obsolete document.
 - A canonic way for authors to list all their cardboards, to allow for discovery mechanisms.
-- A canonic way for authors to offer peer-reviewing-like evaluation of other cardboards.
+- A canonic way for authors to share peer-reviewing-like evaluation of other cardboards.
 - etc etc etc

 Such conventions are out of scope of the bare cardboard specification.
 It is up to those who wish to push these conventions forward to coordinate, specify, and promote them.